 The Sides and Metal Fencing

-- The fencing is installed where the wall ends, i.e., above the wall sections and on part of the sides.
+- The mesh fence is installed where the wall ends, i.e., above the wall sections and on part of the sides.

-- Fence height: Depending on the construction variant, the metal fence completes the enclosure up to 3 meters on part of the sides and up to 4 meters at the ends, or up to 4 meters along the entire length.
+- Mesh fence height: Depending on the construction variant, the metal fence completes the enclosure up to 3 meters on part of the sides and up to 4 meters at the ends, or up to 4 meters along the entire length.

-- Rebounds: The fencing creates an “irregular” or “dead” rebound, as it absorbs the ball’s energy, complicating defense.
-The game often involves hitting hard against the wall to force the ball back onto the fence.
+- Rebounds: The mesh fence creates an “irregular” or “dead” rebound, as it absorbs the ball’s energy, complicating defense.
+The game often involves hitting hard against the wall to cause the ball to return off the mesh fence.

-- Mesh: The fencing must form a flat and vertical surface, without sharp elements, and comply with the mesh dimensions specified in the regulations.
+- Mesh: The mesh fence must form a flat and vertical surface, without sharp elements, and comply with the mesh dimensions specified by the regulations.

 4. The Playing Surface: The Speed Factor

-The nature of the ground directly influences the speed and height of the rebound, and thus the playing style.
+The nature of the ground directly influences the speed and height of the rebound, and therefore the style of play.

 - Material: The most common and standardized surface is artificial turf.
 It can be green, blue, ochre, or even black (indoors), as long as it contrasts with the lines.